skilldevai/ae-day2/labs.md

 <br><br>

-13. When you're done experimenting, type `quit` to exit the system.
+12. When you're done experimenting, type `quit` to exit the system.

 <br><br>

-14. (Optional) If you want to see the code in action, open the rag_code.py file and look at the three key methods:
+13. (Optional) If you want to see the code in action, open the rag_code.py file and look at the three key methods:
-- Lines 94-156: `retrieve()` - semantic search in ChromaDB
-- Lines 158-206: `build_prompt()` - combining context with the question
-- Lines 208-268: `generate()` - calling Ollama's Llama 3.2 model

 This is the complete RAG pipeline: **Retrieve → Augment → Generate**